Erebos protocol specification

 To provide necessary guarantees in case of concurrent access, it is assumed that the filesystem used by the storage provides:

-on unix), and - atomic rename operation.
+2. atomic rename operation.

 In this version, format is defined only for “loose” objects, that is where each object is stored in a separate file.
 Also garbage collection (deletion of unreferenced objects), is not described here, so for this storage version, that can be done only “offline”, i.e. when no process is using that storage directory.